OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 -rw-rw-r-- 1 user user       960 19 nov 12:48 tiny_a.nosex

 ```
-Although admixture take in input only the `.bed` file, the others are equally required.
+Although admixture takes as input only the `.bed` file, the others are equally required.
 Take some time to familiarize with the files on the [PLINK manual page](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml).

 <div id='section-id-261'/>

-##### 3.3 Prune to reduce number of markers
+##### 3.3 Prune to reduce the number of markers

 ![prune](img/prune.png)

-Usually 10-100k markers are required for a proper ADMIXTURE analysis, whereas if count the lines of the `.map` file you will see that we are considering many more markers.
+Usually 10-100k markers are required for a proper ADMIXTURE analysis, whereas if you count the lines of the `.map` file you will see that we are considering many more markers.
 PLINK has an option to prune the number of markers.

 If you take some time to read how [here](http://pngu.mgh.harvard.edu/~purcell/plink/summary.shtml#prune), you will figure out that you need a command line like this: